-Porous soil is often the cause of drilling fluid loss.
-A hydraulic fracture can also cause a loss of drilling fluid.
-A hydraulic fracture happens when the pressure of the drilling fluid is too great for the surrounding soil.
+Porous soil is often the cause of fluid loss.
+A hydraulic fracture can also cause a loss of fluid.
+A hydraulic fracture happens when the pressure of the fluid is too great for the surrounding soil.

 The soil type can contribute to hole instability.
 The diameter of the hole and the geometry of the drilling path are other factors.

 Horizontal Directional Design - Reamer & Drill Pipe

 A good design helps ensure the success of your project.
 Site investigations and planning begin months or years before drilling starts.

 Directional drilling design engineers study the proposed installation site to evaluate its topography and subsurface composition.
 They will also identify any environmentally-sensitive areas.
 The planning includes locating existing structures above and below the ground, like roadways, buildings, and utilities.

 - Underground path of the drilled hole and pipeline

 - Diameter and type of pipeline

 Engineers design each project to reduce risks as much as possible.

 The type of soil the drilling path goes through has a large effect on the success of the directional drilling project.
 Clay, soft soil, and sandy soil are some of the best environments.